hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 - Android 4.x and newer (using the strongSwan VPN client)
 - iOS (iPhone/iPad)

+## Set up IKEv2 on the VPN server

+**Important:** As a prerequisite to using this guide, and before continuing, you must make sure that you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your own VPN server</a>, and (optional but recommended) <a href="../README.md#upgrade-libreswan" target="_blank">upgraded Libreswan</a> to the latest version.

 The following example shows how to configure IKEv2 with Libreswan.
 Commands below must be run as `root`.

-Before continuing, make sure you have successfully <a href="https://github.com/hwdsl2/setup-ipsec-vpn" target="_blank">set up your VPN server</a>, and upgraded Libreswan <a href="https://github.com/hwdsl2/setup-ipsec-vpn#upgrade-libreswan" target="_blank">to the latest version</a>.

 1. Find the VPN server's public IP, save it to a variable and check.